-The coast of Portugal is widely open to the consistent W-NW storms that hit Europe from October to April.
+The coast of Portugal is widely subject to the consistent W-NW storms that hit Europe from October to April.
 The climate is one of the best on the European Atlantic coast, although temperatures are quite low throughout the year.
-Peniche is located on a small peninsula at right angles in the center of the Portuguese coast, connected by sand dunes, characteristic of the northernmost part, with the small peninsula of Baleal.
+Peniche is located on a small right angled peninsula in the center of the Portuguese coast, connected by sand dunes, characteristic of the most northern part, with the small peninsula of Baleal.
 The 5km of coastline separating these 2 peninsulas is home to numerous N and SW-facing beachbreaks.
-Moving a little further north there are, on the other hand, beachbreaks exposed to NW that usually start working during the summer season in which the swells from N prevail (the spots to check at this time of year are: Praia del Rei, Praia de Bom Successo and Praia aos Belgas).
+Moving a little further north there are, on the other hand, beachbreaks exposed to NW that usually start working during the summer season in which the swells from north prevail (the spots to check at this time of year are: Praia del Rei, Praia de Bom Successo and Praia aos Belgas).
 In Baleal you will find a reef covered with sand that gives life to one of the most beautiful spots in the area: Lagide.
-Lagide is a top quality left that works mainly when S or SW winds blow very hard and ruin conditions in all other spots; it offers a very long ride but is to be avoided at low tide as the seabed is full of sea urchins.
+Lagide is a top quality left that works mainly when S or SW winds blow very hard and ruin conditions in all other spots; it offers a very long ride but you have to avoid it at low tide as the seafloor is full of sea urchins.
 This spot is very crowded but around it there are numerous other breaks that are exploited daily by the numerous local surf schools.
 The beachbreaks between Baleal and Peniche are characterized by medium quality waves where the central peaks are generally more powerful than those on the sides.
 Just behind the port of Peniche there is the spot of Molho Leste, which, in rough sea conditions, creates a very fast and tubing right wave crowded by the local crew of bodyboarders.
 Continuing for about 300m on the beach heading south, you will find the most famous beachbreak in Portugal: Supertubos.
-When the prevailing N wind is offshore, the only thing to do is to wait for a large NW (or SW) swell, high tide and jump into the water to try and catch the tubing section offered by this spot (home of a of the stages of the world circuit).
+When the prevailing N wind is offshore, the only thing to do is to wait for a large NW (or SW) swell, high tide and jump into the water to try and catch the tubes offered by this spot (home of a of the stages of the world circuit).
 Consolacao lefts are quite rare to surf, but the lefts that unwind to the opposite side of the castle are more than enough for a memorable session.
-Protected from the N wind, Consolacao needs a more consistent swell than Supertubos and is better at low tide.
-Peniche and its many spots await you for the best surf in Portugal!
+Protected from the N wind, Consolacao needs a more consistent swell than Supertubos and it is better at low tide.
+Peniche and its many spots are waiting for you for the best surf in Portugal!

 Tariff per person, starting from: